NishantDhir/NishantDhir/README.md

 ## ✍🏻 About Me

-- Business Analyst who is looking for a full time position for Business Intelligence roles.
-Professional Business Intelligence Certification through which I strengthened my foundations and gaining valuable skills like Data Modelling, Data Pipeline and Stakeholder Management.
+- Aspiring Business Analyst who is looking for a full-time position in Business Intelligence roles.
+Obtained a professional certification in Google Business Intelligence Analytics, where I explored the roles of business intelligence (BI) professionals within an organization and created dashboards that effectively communicate data insights to stakeholders.

-- Passionate to influence business decisions and drive growth and profitability.
-Obtained a professional certification in Google Data Analytics, where I built a strong foundation in the field of analytics and gained valuable experience using tools like Big Query, Spreadsheet, and Tableau.
+- Obtained professional certification in Google Project Management, where I learned the foundations of Agile project management, created effective project documentation and artifacts throughout the various phases of a project, and practiced strategic communication, problem-solving, and stakeholder management through real-world scenarios.

 ## 📊 Business Projects